Jorre05/micronova/README.md

 ```

 Make sure to configure the correct IO pins for the UART and the enable_rx.
-Users have reported than when you got the interface board from Philibert.c, then the pin-config below should work:
+Users have reported that when you got the interface board from Philibert.c, then the pin-config below should work:

 ```yaml
 uart: